According to Xakia’s Legal Operations Health Check, nearly half of corporate Legal Departments are working without a

 It’s time to advocate for your department – to collect your evidence, to make your case, and then to make it easy for your time-crunched supervisors to understand.
 Business Intelligence summarizes what legal operations can do for your relationship with the C-suite:

 - Saving time and money

 - Making data more useful

 We designed the Xakia dashboard to address the value drivers that matter most to your stakeholders – the C-suite and the board.
-Our software helps you define value several ways – through legal spend, matter risk and monetary significance, and strategic importance.
+Our legal software helps you define value several ways – through legal spend, matter risk and monetary significance, and strategic importance.
 Trend compilations help you advise company leaders; deadline trackers keep you compliant; automated reports increase your responsiveness and quickly provide powerful illustrations of your department’s contributions.

 We agree with KPMG’s Through the Looking Glass report, which compiled corporate leaders’ opinions about the general counsel function: “Great GCs know what is happening within the business, they understand the strategic vision and the regulatory and legal climate, and they can see the risks and opportunities around the corner.
 No one else on the board has this legal and business perspective.”

 As in-house counsel, you have tremendous value.
 We want to help you prove it.

 A white paper to help you get started